Hamim-Hussain/Covid-19-Dashboard/README.md

 2. Data Cleaning: Preprocess the data, handle missing values, and ensure consistency.
 3. Visualization: Utilize JavaScript, particularly Leaflet.js, to create interactive visualizations showcasing the research questions.
 4. Analysis: Analyze the data to answer the research questions and identify any correlations or insights.
 5. Presentation: Create a presentation (on Powerpoint) summarising the findings and insights.
-Could create extra slides for appendix for more information.